mnov88/gdpred/content/Articles/Article 65.md

 ---
 title: "Article 65"
  subtitle: "Dispute resolution by the Board"
 tags:
   - article
+type: "article"
 ---
 ## Dispute resolution by the Board